781flyingdutchman/background_downloader/README.md

         onStatus: (status) => print('Status update: $status'));
 ```

-The status will follow a sequence of `enqueued` (waiting to execute), `running` (actively downloading) and then one of the final states mentioned before, or `.waitingToRetry` if retries are enabled and the task failed.
+The status will follow a sequence of `.enqueued` (waiting to execute), `.running` (actively downloading) and then one of the final states mentioned before, or `.waitingToRetry` if retries are enabled and the task failed.

 ### Specifying the location of the file to download or upload